metaleap/gerbil-lsp/lsp/gerbil/README.md

   - `'num-octal` (format: `'scheme`)
   - `'num-decimal` (format: `'scheme`)

 Any other ideas for meta-data / info-bites that are potentially truly handy-to-discover in an info-tip hover / description popup UX?
-Just bring them into `ide` and let `lsp` and other `ide` users know about them,
+Just bring them into `ide` and let `lsp/gerbil` and other `ide` users know about them,
 - but excluding the relational / referential infos readily obtainable via [lookup](#lookup) or [occurrences](#occurrences) calls
 - also excluding contextual "hints and tips" or code warnings / lints: it's covered by [diagnostics](#on-file-notices-changed)